borrean/PoVTask/readme.md

 # PoV

-Project Structure:
+This is a test automation project done in Java, Selenium and TestNG is used as a framework.

-DSL - domain specific language file with interfaces, methods and pages
+Project StructureDSL - domain specific language file with interfaces, methods and pages

 Interfaces:
 I have implemented custom functions used in tests: